sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 14        img, errors = CalculateLanes(gameImg)
 15        #You can show the render if you want with the lanes detections 16        cv2.imshow('window', img)
-17        #To furhter process the image we convert it to a grayscale 18        img = cv2.cvtColor(cv2.resize(img, (84, 84)), cv2.COLOR_BGR2GRAY)
+17        #To further process the image we convert it to a grayscale 18        img = cv2.cvtColor(cv2.resize(img, (84, 84)), cv2.COLOR_BGR2GRAY)
 19        #In order for Keras to accept data we reshape it into the specific format 20        #I want to use an image thats 84x84